tqaudio/tqaudio.github.io/products/delay770/index.md

 Click the download link in this page, the zip file will be downloaded.

 Next, unzip the downloaded file and check the folder contains the correct plugin for each platforms.
-The Delay770 v0.2.0 supports following types of the plugin:
+The Delay770 v0.2.0 is distributed as the following types of the plugin:

 - Mac
   - (AUv2) `.component`